Alienmario/customguns-hl2dm/README.md

         │   └───unused
         └───sound
 ```
+(On some systems the custom folder can be inaccessible - resulting in 0 weapons, therefore drop the content directly under hl2mp)

 Weapon scripts (txt files) go in scripts folder.
 Weapons can also be easily disabled by moving to the unused folder.